K-PaaS/application-platform-guide-eng/user_guide/development_platform/servicepack.md

 		  X-Auth-User-Admin: [true OR false]

 4.3.
 NoSQL DB
-1. mongoDB 경우
+1. In case of mongoDB

-	- bind 시 생성한 사용자를 삭제한다.
+	- Delete the user created when binding.
 	>use <databasename>
 	switched to db <databasename>
 	>db.runCommand( { dropUser: "<username>"